sakhadib/IUT_Medical/README.md

 # Smart IUT Medical Center

 ## Abstract
-The proposed project aims to develop a robust medical center database system using Java, JDBC, and Oracle 11g.
-This system will streamline patient record management, appointment scheduling, and medical care processes.
-Leveraging GitHub for collaboration, Overleaf for documentation, and Google Meet/Discord for communication, the project ensures efficient teamwork.
-Key features include inventory management, prescription management, medical history, and billing processes integration for enhanced healthcare operations.
+IUT Medical Center is developed aiming a robust medical center database system using Java, JDBC, and Oracle 11g.
+This system streamlines patient record management, appointment scheduling, and medical care processes.
 Ultimately, this project seeks to elevate patient care standards and improve healthcare efficiency.

 ## Team
 **Voyager Team Members:**
-- **Adib Sakhawat**
+ 1. **Adib Sakhawat**<br/>
-  - ID: 210042106
+ ID: 210042106<br/>
-  - BSC in Software Engineering
+ BSC in Software Engineering<br/>
-  - Dept of Computer Science and Engineering
+ Dept of Computer Science and Engineering<br/>

-- **Tahsin Islam**
+ 2.  **Tahsin Islam**<br/>
-  - ID: 210042137
+ ID: 210042137<br/>
-  - BSC in Software Engineering
+ BSC in Software Engineering<br/>
-  - Dept of Computer Science and Engineering
+ Dept of Computer Science and Engineering<br/>

-- **Takia Farhin**
+ 3. **Takia Farhin**<br/>
-  - ID: 210042117
+ ID: 210042117<br/>
-  - BSC in Software Engineering
+ BSC in Software Engineering<br/>
-  - Dept of Computer Science and Engineering
+ Dept of Computer Science and Engineering<br/>

-## Short Info
+## Key Features
-**Project Name:** Smart IUT Medical Center
-**Purpose:** Develop a medical center database system to enhance healthcare efficiency at the IUT Medical Center.
-**Key Features:** Inventory management, prescription management, medical history, and billing integration..
+Key features of this project are:
+ 1. Inventory Management
+ 2. Prescription Management
+ 3. Managing Medical History
+ 4. Billing Integration

 # Requirement Analysis

-## 1. User Roles:
-   - **Admin**: Responsible for managing all aspects of the system.
-   - **Doctor**: Can create, update, and delete visits, prescriptions, and tests.
-   - **Student**: Can create, update, and delete their own records.

-## 2. Functionalities:

-### Admin:
-   - **Manage Bills**:
-     - Create, update, delete bills.
-     - View bill details by student or doctor.
-     - Populate bills with random data.

-   - **Manage Doctors**:
-     - Create, update, delete doctors.
-     - Populate doctors with random data.

-   - **Manage Medicines**:
-     - Create, update, delete medicines.
-     - Populate medicines with random data.

-   - **Manage Prescriptions**:
-     - Create, update, delete prescription medicines.
-     - View prescription details by medicine, doctor, student, or visit.
-     - Populate prescription medicines with random data.

-   - **Manage Prescription Tests**:
-     - Create, update, delete prescription tests.
-     - View prescription test details by test, doctor, student, or visit.
-     - Populate prescription tests with random data.

-   - **Manage Referrals**:
-     - Create, update, delete referrals.
-     - View referral details by visit.
-     - Populate referrals with random data.

-   - **Manage Students**:
-     - Create, update, delete students.
-     - Export student records.
-     - Populate students with random data.

-   - **Manage Tests**:
-     - Create, update, delete tests.
-     - Populate tests with random data.

-   - **Manage Visits**:
-     - Create, update, delete visits.
-     - View visit details by doctor or student.
-     - Populate visits with random data.

-### Doctor:
-   - **Manage Visits**:
-     - Create, update, delete visits for their own patients.
-     - View visit details for their own patients.

-   - **Manage Prescriptions**:
-     - Create, update, delete prescriptions for their own patients.
-     - View prescription details for their own patients.

-   - **Manage Prescription Tests**:
-     - Create, update, delete prescription tests for their own patients.
-     - View prescription test details for their own patients.

-### Student:
-   - **Manage Own Details**:
-     - Create, update, delete their own records.
-     - Export their own record.

-   - **View Visits**:
-     - View visit details for their own visits.

-## 3. Additional Considerations:
-   - **Data Validation**: Ensure data integrity and validity throughout the system.
-   - **Security**: Implement authentication and authorization mechanisms to ensure data privacy and access control.
-   - **Error Handling**: Handle exceptions gracefully and provide meaningful error messages to users.
-   - **User Interface**: Develop a user-friendly interface for easy interaction with the system.
-   - **Scalability**: Design the system to handle a large volume of data and users efficiently.
-   - **Documentation**: Maintain comprehensive documentation for easy maintenance and future enhancements.
+### 1. Student Management:
+- The system should be able to maintain a list of students, including their **ID**, **name**, **department**, and **email**.
+- Students should be uniquely identified by their **student ID**.

+### 2. Doctor Management:
+- The system should facilitate the management of doctors ,storing their **ID**, **name**, **specialization**, and **email**.
+- Doctors should be identifiable by their respective **IDs**.

+### 3. Visit Recording:
+- It should enable the recording of student visits to the medical center, capturing the **visit ID**, **student ID**, **doctor ID**, **visit date and time**.
+- Each visit should be identifiable by their respective **IDs**.

+### 4. Prescription Management:
+- It should support the creation and management of prescriptions, including comments from the attending doctor, prescription ID, and associated visit ID.
+- Each prescription should be linked to an attendance record.
+6.

+### 5. Medicine Inventory:
+- The system should maintain an inventory of medicines available at the medical center, including details such as medicine ID, name, generic name, and producer.
+- – Medicine entries should be uniquely identified by their IDs.

+### 6. Test Availability:
+- It should provide information on available medical tests, storing details such as test ID, name, and fee.
+- Tests should be uniquely identified by their IDs.
+8. Prescribed

+### 7. Referral Management:
+- It should handle referrals made to external healthcare providers, storing details such as referral ID, comments, and associated visit ID.
+- Referrals should be linked to specific visits.

+### 8. Billing System:
+- The system should manage the billing process for services rendered, including bills generated for referred prescriptions.
+- Billing records should include the referral ID and amount paid.

 # Database Design :

 ### Tables:

 1. **Doctor**: